shivuparagi/GenericLookupPCFControl/README.md

 ## Sample Config

-Find sample config files under [managed](/GenericLookupPCFComponent/sampledata).
+Find sample config files under [Sample Configurations](/GenericLookupPCFComponent/sampledata).

 Note:
 1. As of now, the configuration needs provided as part of property **ConfigJSON**